RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Benchmarks and performance analysis

 \section{Benchmarks and performance analysis}

-To benchmark RUMD we use the Lennard-Jones benchmark described on the LAMMPS homepage, involving an FCC crystal of Lennard-Jones material which is given a kinetic energy sufficient to melt it and then run for $10^4$ time steps at constant total energy (NVE).
-Figure~\ref{TPS} shows as black filled symbols the number of timesteps per second (TPS) RUMD can perform on a Gtx780Ti GPU card as a function of system size.
-For comparison we show also the results published on the LAMMPS homepage for different versions of LAMMPS: A pure CPU version of LAMMPS running on 12 Intel Xeon cores (dual hex-core 3.47 GHz Intel Xeons X5690), and three different GPU-extensions, KOKKOS/CUDA, USER-CUDA, and GPU, all running on a K20x card with 2688 cores (these results are for 100 timesteps).
+To illustrate the performance of RUMD, we first compare to the ``Lennard-Jones'' benchmark results published on the LAMMPS homepage (http://lammps.sandia.gov/bench.html\#gpucluster).
+There are two reasons for this choice: i) the LAMMPS benchmark results include data for small systems (down to 2048 particles); ii) data is provided for three different GPU extensions of Lammps.
+The LAMMPS benchmark involves an FCC crystal of Lennard-Jones particles which is given a kinetic energy sufficient to melt it at constant total energy (NVE).
+Figure~\ref{TPS} shows as open symbols the number of timesteps per second (TPS) achieved by different versions of LAMMPS: A pure CPU version running on 12 Intel Xeon cores (dual hex-core 3.47 GHz Intel Xeons X5690), and three different GPU-extensions, KOKKOS/CUDA, USER-CUDA, and GPU, all running on a K20x card with 2688 cores.
+The corresponding results for RUMD running on the comparable Gtx780Ti card are plotted as filled circles.
 All the GPU-accelerated versions of LAMMPS, together with RUMD, give similar performance for large $N$ (above $\sim 3\times 10^5$).
 In this regime near perfect scaling with $N$ is observed, and the GPU versions are 10-20 times faster than LAMMPS running on 12 Intel Xeon cores.
-Differences show up at small sizes: the number of simulated time steps per second plateaus already at a few tens of thousands of particles for two of the GPU versions of LAMMPS.
-This plateau means running a simulation with 2000 particles takes as much time as one with 20000 particles; clearly the GPU hardware is under-utilized in this size regime.
-In fact, for these two implementations (the red and blue curves), it is faster to use the pure CPU version of LAMMPS at the smallest sizes.
+At smaller system sizes the near perfect scaling breaks down: for two of the GPU versions of LAMMPS (the red and blue curves) running a simulation with 2000 particles takes as much time as one with 20000 particles; clearly the GPU hardware is under-utilized.
+In fact, for these two implementations it is faster to use the pure CPU version of LAMMPS at the smallest system sizes.
 RUMD, on the other hand, maintains reasonable (though not perfect) scaling down to around $N=2000$.
-We have included even smaller system sizes in the benchmarking of RUMD, to illustrate that it eventually also begins to plateau - but this only happens when the system size is less than 2000.
+We have included even smaller system sizes, to illustrate that RUMD eventually also begins to struggle to utilize the hardware at very small system sizes.